foobarhl/damage-sound/README.md

 damage-sound
 ============

-This plugin plays a sound when players hit eachothers.
+This plugin plays a sound when players hit each other.